learn-co-curriculum/dsc-correlation-covariance/README.md

 - Correlation is not causation

 **IMPORTANT NOTE:** The variance formula used in this lesson considers $X$ and $Y$ to be population variables.
 For samples, we divide by (n-1), instead of n due to the principle called Bessel's correction.
 [Here is a mathematical proof for this](https://lazyprogrammer.me/covariance-matrix-divide-by-n-or-n-1/).
-We will visit this point again later in the course to explore it in greater details.
+We will visit this point again later in the course to explore it in greater detail.

 ## Summary
 In this lesson, you learned how to compute the variance of random variables as a measure of deviation from the mean.
-Them you learned how this measure can be used to first calculate covariance, and the correlation to analyze how two variables change together.
+Next, you learned how this measure can be used to first calculate covariance, and the correlation to analyze how two variables change together.
 You learned the formulas for calculating these measures and you were provided with mathematical proofs of these formulas.
 Next, you'll learn how you can use correlation analysis to run a __regression analysis__.